-If the failure to provide functional secondary systems due to technology obsolescence is not addressed by a technically and commercially feasible credible option in sufficient time (ie by 2022/23), the likelihood of not recovering from secondary systems faults and not maintaining compliance with the NER performance requirements will increase.
+If the failure to provide functional secondary systems due to technology obsolescence is not addressed by a technically and commercially feasible credible option in sufficient time (that is by 2022/23), the likelihood of not recovering from secondary systems faults and not maintaining compliance with the Rules' performance requirements will increase.

-Continued deterioration of the secondary systems at Haymarket substation will accelerate the depletion of spares.
-This will lead to a situation where TransGrid is unable to operate the secondary system in accordance with clause 4.6 of the NER.
+Continued deterioration of the secondary systems at Deniliquin substation will accelerate the depletion of spares which will lead to a situation where TransGrid is unable to operate the secondary system in accordance with clause 4.6 of the NER.